h4ck3rm1k3/mesos/README.md

 Instructions are included on the [Getting Started](http://mesos.apache.org/gettingstarted/) page.

+Libraries neede are libz, libcurl, and libsasl2.

+On Debian, you will want to install these packages to build:

+    apt-get install  build-essential openjdk-6-jdk libsasl2-dev python-dev libcurl4-nss-dev
+    autoconf automake git make libssl-dev libsasl autoconf libtool

+Then run

+    ./bootstrap
+    ./configure
+    make

 # License

 Apache Mesos is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).